Invariant measures for horospherical actions and Anosov groups: Introduction

 \begin{Rmk}\rm {In the process of proving this theorem, we also show that the Gromov product on $\partial \Gamma$ and the $\psi$-Gromov product $[\cdot, \cdot]_{\psi, p}$ are equivalent to each other (see Theorem \ref{GG}).}\end{Rmk}

 As a consequence of Theorem \ref{prop.met0}, $d_{\psi, p}$ can be used to define virtual balls with respect to which Vitali type covering lemma can be applied (Lemma \ref{inc}).
-Consider the family where $\underline a(q,p)$ denotes the $\fa^+$-valued distance from $q$ to $p$ (Def. \ref{under}).
+Let $\xi_0\in \cal F$ denote the attracting fixed point of $\ga_0$ and consider the family where $\underline a(q,p)$ denotes the $\fa^+$-valued distance from $q$ to $p$ (Def. \ref{under}).
 We then show that for all sufficiently small $r>0$, there are infinitely many $D(\ga_i \xi_0, r)$ satisfying \eqref{ob} (Lemma \ref{spn}).
 The key ingredient in this step is the following: \begin{lem} There exists $C=C( \psi, p)>0$ such that for all $\ga \in \Ga$ and $\xi\in \La$,

 \end{lem} In the rank one case, a stronger statement $-d(p,q)\le \beta_{\xi}(q,p) \le d(p,q)$ holds for all $q, p\in G/K$ and $\xi\in \cal F$, which generalizes to strongly positive linear forms (Lemma \ref{lem.SP}).
 For a general $\psi\in \dg$, our proof of Lemma \ref{max00} is based on the property that the orbit map $\gamma\mapsto \gamma (o)$ sends a shadow in the word hyperbolic group $\Ga$ to a shadow in the symmetric space $G/K$ (Proposition \ref{prop.SS}), as well as the following lemma, which is of independent interest: we denote by $|\cdot|$ the word length on $\Gamma$ with respect to a fixed finite symmetric generating subset. \begin{lem} There exists $R>0$ such that for any $\gamma_1, \ga_2\in \Ga$ with $|\ga_1 \ga_2|=|\ga_1|+|\ga_2|$, we have